J. L. Mackie: Character and family

 Mackie is said to have been capable of expressing total disagreement in such a genial way that the person being addressed might mistake his comment for a compliment.
 This personal style is exemplified by the following words from the preface to Ethics: Inventing Right and Wrong:

-I am nowhere mainly concerned to refute any individual writer.
-I believe that all those to whom I have referred, even those with whom I disagree most strongly, have contributed significantly to our understanding of ethics: where I have quoted their actual words, it is because they have presented views or arguments more clearly or more forcefully than I could put them myself.

 Mackie married Joan Meredith in 1947.
 One of their three children, Penelope Mackie, also became a philosopher.
 She lectured in philosophy at the University of Birmingham from 1994 to 2004, and then at the University of Nottingham from 2004 until her death in 2022.
 Mackie's son David is also a philosopher and graduated from Oxford University, where he held lectureships at Exeter College, Corpus Christi College, and Christ Church before being appointed a Fellow and Tutor at Oriel College.
 He is Head of Philosophy at D'Overbroeck's College, Oxford.
 His daughter Hilary is a classicist at Rice University.

 Philosophical work

 Mackie is best known for his contributions to metaethics, philosophy of religion, and metaphysics.

+In his work The Cement of the Universe: A Study of Causation, Mackie makes an analysis of causality by prior philosophers and sets forth his theory of causality based on counterfactual conditionals.
+He argued that a cause is an "INUS condition" (insufficient but non-redundant parts of a condition which is itself unnecessary but sufficient for the occurrence of the effect).
+E.g, the statement "The short circuit caused the fire", the short circuit is a necessary part of the fire condition (short circuit and flammable material) but not sufficient (a short circuit does not always result in a fire).
+This condition in turn is sufficient for a fire to take place, although not necessary (it can be replaced by other conditions such as "lightning and flammable material" or "arson").

 In metaethics, he took a position called moral scepticism, arguing against the objective existence of right and wrong as intrinsically normative entities on fundamental grounds.
 He was unsure what kinds of thing they would be if they existed.

 His most widely known work, Ethics: Inventing Right and Wrong, bluntly begins with the sentence "There are no objective values".
 He uses several arguments to support this claim.
 He argues that some aspects of moral thought are relative, and that objective morals require an absurd intrinsic action-guiding feature.
 Most of all, he thinks it is very unclear how objective values could supervene on features of the natural world (see the Argument from queerness), and argues it would be difficult to justify our knowledge of "value entities" or account for any links or consequences they would have.
 Finally, he thinks it possible to show that even without any objective values, people would still have reason to firmly believe in them (hence he claims that it is possible for people to be mistaken or fooled into believing that objective values exist).
 The Times called the book "a lucid discussion of moral theory which, although aimed at the general reader, has attracted a good deal of professional attention."